-Born in the Netherlands, probably in Brabant, sometime around 1445, Isaac was most likely in the employ of Duke Sigismund of Tyrol by the early 1470s.
-His activity there may have brought him to the attention of Lorenzo (il Magnifico) de Medici, Florence’s “first citizen”.
-It can be assumed that Isaac had a substantial reputation by the time Lorenzo invited him to Florence in 1485 since the Medici were then at the zenith of their wealth and power – accustomed to surrounding themselves with the finest talents in music, art, and literature.
-While officially in the employ of several Florentine church institutions financed by the Medici, in reality Isaac was actually the musical counterpart to other principal figures in the artistic mainstream of Florence such as da Vinci, Botticelli, Machiavelli, and the young Michelangelo.
+Born in the Netherlands sometime around 1445, Isaac was in the employ of Duke Sigismund of Tyrol by the early 1470s.
+His activity there brought him to the attention of Lorenzo (il Magnifico) de Medici, Florence’s “first citizen”.
+Isaac must have had a substantial reputation by then, since Lorenzo employed him to Florence in 1485.
+At the zenith of their wealth and power- the Medici were accustomed to surrounding themselves with the finest talents in music, art, and literature.
+Isaac, while officially in the employ of several Florentine church institutions financed by the Medici, he was brought to Florence to be the musical counterpart to other figures in the Florentine mainstream such as da Vinci, Botticelli, Machiavelli, and the young Michelangelo.
 He tutored the Medici children (one of whom became Pope Leo X) and contributed to the Florentine musical scene, laying the groundwork for the early madrigal.
-Isaac was different from most of the musical northerners from Franco-Flemish lands that came to work in Italy because 1) he was not a priest and 2) he became a Florentine citizen, married a Florentine woman, and made Italy his home rather than go back north to retire.

 Lorenzo died in 1492 and Florence was taken over by the fanatic monk Savonarola.
 Isaac, who evidently was able to get along with anyone, remained in Florence despite certainly having some of his compositions consumed in the Bonfire of the Vanities.
 But, in 1497, Isaac accepted an appointment as court composer (Hofkomponist) for the Habsburg Holy Roman Emperor Maximilian I. Unique in this agreement between Isaac and Maximilian is the esteem with which Isaac was held.
 Maximilian sought Isaac out, not the other way around, and, unthinkable at the time and for many years to come, Isaac was not required to reside at Maximilian’s court.
 Rather, he continued to live in Florence as Maximilian’s diplomatic representative and made occasional trips to meet with Maximilian’s court.